Ismail Qemali

+Ismail Qemali, or Ismail Kemal Bey Vlora, ([ismail cɛmali]; 16 October 1844 – 26 January 1919), was an Albanian politician and statesman who is regarded as the founder of modern Albania.
+He served as the first prime minister of Albania from December 1912 until his resignation in January 1914.

-Born and raised in Vlorë into a wealthy family, Qemali developed an early interest in languages and mastered Ottoman Turkish, Greek, Italian and French in Ioannina and later studied law in Istanbul.
-He travelled across Europe, particularly Belgium, France, England and Italy, and returned to Albania after the Young Turk Revolution.
+Born in Vlorë to an Albanian noble family, Qemali developed an early interest in languages and later studied law in Istanbul.
+He travelled across Europe and returned to Albania after the Young Turk Revolution.
+He took part in the Congress of Ottoman Opposition and played a major role in the Albanian revolt of 1912.

+The principal author of the Declaration of Independence, Qemali was elected leader of the Provisional Government of Albania by the All-Albanian Congress in November 1912.
+He became prime minister and foreign minister of Albania.
+He died in exile in Italy in 1919.

 Early life

-Ismail Qemali was born on 16 January 1844 into a distinguished and noble Albanian family in the city of Vlorë, then part of the Ottoman Empire.
+Ismail Qemali was born to an Albanian muslim family on 16 January 1844 in the city of Vlorë, then part of the Ottoman Empire.

-Well known members of his family include Grand Vizier Mehmed Ferid Pasha and politician Syrja Vlora.
 He completed his primary education in his hometown.
-Later he attended the Greek high school Zosimea in Janina and graduated from Ottoman law school in Istanbul.
-Qemali married a Greek woman and sent his children to receive an education in Greece.
+Later he attended the Zosimaia School in Ioannina and graduated from Ottoman law school in Istanbul.
+Qemali married a Greek woman Kleoniki Sourmeli and sent his children to receive an education in Greece.

-Career
+Political career

 Qemali embarked on a career as an Ottoman civil servant reaching high government positions in European and Asian parts of the empire after he moved to Istanbul in May 1860.
-He identified with the liberal reform wing of Midhat Pasha, the author of the Ottoman constitution (1876) with whom Qemali was a close collaborator, and he became governor of several towns in the Balkans.
+He identified with the reform wing of Midhat Pasha, the author of the Constitution of the Ottoman Empire with whom Qemali was a close collaborator, and he became governor of several towns in the Balkans.
 During these years he took part in efforts for the standardization of the Albanian alphabet supporting the use of Latin characters for writing Albanian and the establishment of an Albanian cultural association.